 Can you tap and chant simultaneously?
 Start softly and crescendo towards ‘plum’!

 KS1 & KS2 - (KS2 second part in canon).

-Tongue-twisters ~ allocate to groups (by colour); if (when) up to the challenge children should go for it!
+Tongue-twisters ~ allocate to groups (by colour on the vocal video); when up to the challenge, children should go for it!

 Explore the qualities of the spoken voice when chanting/rapping: soft and loud; whispered and projected.